Trace methods for stable categories I: The linear approximation of algebraic K-theory: Introduction

 By the Bousfield-Kan formula, this coend can be shown to coincide with the usual cyclic bar construction with many objects, used notably in \cite[Section 10]{BlumbergGepnerTabuada}.
 In fact, in the laced world, this cyclic bar construction is an instance of a more general phenomenon, which we now explain.

 First, we note that the category $\TCatEx$ has all small limits and colimits.
+In fact, we will show that it is presentable, and compactly-generated by two objects.
 Using Day convolution, it inherits a closed symmetric monoidal structure which makes the bicartesian fibration $\fgt\colon\TCatEx\to\CatEx$ into a monoidal functor.

 If $(\Ccal, M)$ is a laced category, we let $(\Ccal, M)^{([1], *)}$ denote the new laced category whose underlying category is the arrow category $\Ccal^{[1]}$ and whose bimodule is given as

 As the notation suggests, this construction is an instance of a cotensor.
 More specifically, $\TCatEx$ is tensored and cotensored over $\Cat^b$, the unstraightening of the functor $\Ical\mapsto\Fun(\catop{\Ical}\times\Ical, \Spaces)$ and the category descibed above is the cotensor by $([1], *)$, where $\ast\colon\catop{[1]}\times[1]\to\Spaces$ is the terminal functor.
 We write $d_0, d_1\colon (\Ccal, M)^{([1], *)}\to(\Ccal, M)$ for the laced functors induced by the faces $d_0, d_1\colon [0]\to[1]$.